inmanta/inmanta-core/docs/guides/auth.rst

 SSL
 ---
 SSL is not strictly required for authentication but higly recommended.
 Inmanta uses bearer tokens for authorizing users and services.
-These tokens should be kept private and are visible in plain-text without SSL.
+These tokens should be kept private and are visible in plain-text in the request headers without SSL.

 Setting a private key and a public key in the server configuration enables SSL on the server.
 The two options to set are :inmanta.config:option:`server.ssl-cert-file` and :inmanta.config:option:`server.ssl-key-file`.

-For each of the transport configurations ``ssl`` has to be enabled: :inmanta.config:group:`agent_rest_transport`, :inmanta.config:group:`cmdline_rest_transport` and :inmanta.config:group:`compiler_rest_transport`.
+For each of the transport configurations (compiler, agent, rpc client, ...) ``ssl`` has to be
+enabled: :inmanta.config:group:`agent_rest_transport`, :inmanta.config:group:`cmdline_rest_transport` and
+:inmanta.config:group:`compiler_rest_transport`.

 The client needs to trust the SSL certificate of the server.
-When a self-signed SSL cert is used on the server either add the CA cert to the trusted certificates of the system running the agent or configure the ``ssl-ca-cert-file``.
+When a self-signed SSL cert is used on the server, either add the CA cert to the trusted certificates of the system running the agent or configure the ``ssl-ca-cert-file`` option in the transport configuration.

 For example for an agent this is :inmanta.config:option:`agent_rest_transport.ssl` and :inmanta.config:option:`agent_rest_transport.ssl-ca-cert-file`

 Authentication
 --------------
 Inmanta authentication uses JSON Web Tokens for authentication (bearer token).
 Inmanta issues tokens for service to service interaction (agent to server, compiler to server, cli to server and 3rd party API interactions).
 For user interaction through the dashboard Inmanta uses 3rd party auth brokers.
 Currently the dashboard only supports redirecting users to keycloak for authentication.

 Inmanta expects a token of which it can validate the signature.
-Currently Inmanta can verify both symmetric signatures using HS256 and asymmetric signatures using RSA (RS256).
-Tokens it signs itself for other processes are always signed using HS256 because the server is both the signing and the validating party.
+Inmanta can verify both symmetric signatures with HS256 and asymmetric signatures with RSA (RS256).
+Tokens it signs itself for other processes are always signed using HS256.
+There are no key distribution issues because the server is both the signing and the validating party.

-The server provides limited authorization as well by checking for inmanta specific claims inside the token.
+The server also provides limited authorization by checking for inmanta specific claims inside the token.
 All inmanta claims are prefixed with ``urn:inmanta:``.
 These claims are:

  * ``urn:inmanta:ct`` A *required* comma delimited list of client types for which this client is authenticated.
 Each API call